pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.2 =

+Added: Option when printing catalysis reports to save observations and interpretations to simple CSV file
+Added: Texts below graphs explaining that you can click and drag in the graph to select stories (this is not obvious)
+Added: On "Explore patterns" page, new "things you can do" option to show survey questions for selected pattern
+Fixed: Bug where you might have seen a "pattern is null" message on the "Explore patterns" page
+Fixed: Bug where not enough space was being allocated to upper-right labels in table (contingency chart) images

 = 1.6.1 =